 Visit Blue Mountains Heritage Centre to get expert advice on walking tracks, Aboriginal heritage, plants and animals and activities.

-Fitzroy Falls Visitor Centre is closed until further notice to protect the health and safety of our visitors and staff.
-You can still contact us by phone or email for information.
 The award-winning Fitzroy Falls Visitor Centre offers information on the region’s local Aboriginal culture, wildlife and birdwatching, in the Southern Highlands.

 Close to Port Macquarie, Sea Acres Rainforest Centre is the gateway to your rainforest experience.
 Friendly staff provide information and there is a café where you can enjoy a delicious breakfast and lunch.